Roger Sippl: Investing

 Sippl is a founding partner in Sippl MacDonald Ventures.
 He has invested in such companies as Illustra, Broadvision, SupportSoft and Red Pepper.
 He has been on over twelve boards of for-profit corporations, public and private.
 The public companies include Informix, Vantive, SupportSoft, and Interwoven, as well as having represented the software industry on the X/OPEN Board of Directors.

 Personal life

-Sippl and his wife, Liz, have raised three children, and enjoy an active, outdoorsy life.
-He also writes poetry.
+Sippl is a survivor of Hodgkin's disease while at Berkeley.
+He and his wife Liz have raised three children, and enjoy an active, outdoorsy life.
+Sippl also writes poetry.
+Sippl is also an amateur poker player.
+In 2015, he finished second in the $100,000 super high roller at the PCA in the Bahamas, winning more than $1.3 million.
+His total career tournament earnings from poker tournaments is over $3.8 million.